 1834: 90s Series and 80s Series

-• 90s Series Only: Can be upgraded with a proximity card reader, but a separate circuit board must be installed
+- 90s Series Only: It can be upgraded with a proximity card reader, but you also require a separate circuit board.

 The 1833 – 80s Series Only